cs-au-dk/jsfix-package-inspector/README.md

 Create folders for packages (e.g., package-inspector dl lodash 3 4).

 Arguments:
   package      name of the package you want to create folders for. versions     Versions of the packages.

 Options:
-  -h, --help  display help for command
+  -c, --class  Write all the package class interfaces to a seperate file -h, --help   display help for command
 ```